Victorian Landfill Levy Support 2024 – 2028

 Open Letter to Minister Stitt

-Charitable Recycling Australia prides itself on its open, collaborative, collegiate and impact-focused relationships with the Commonwealth Government, and the State Governments of NSW, Queensland, South Australia, Western Australia and Tasmania.
+Charitable Reuse Australia prides itself on its open, collaborative, collegiate and impact-focused relationships with the Commonwealth Government, and the State Governments of NSW, Queensland, South Australia, Western Australia and Tasmania.
 All of these governments support the charitable reuse sector as a key driver of the transition to a Circular Economy, which in turn divert over a million tonnes away from landfill, save 880,000 tonnes of CO2 emissions and raise $961 million for social good every year.

 Distressingly, the Victorian Government wants to penalise charity shops with $1.5 million in unfair extra cost burdens, by removing the waste levy protections from 1 July 2023.
-Charitable Recycling Australia has provided evidence to show that the waste levy has a perverse effect on charity shops, and that taxing charity shops will cause an increase in landfill, not a reduction.
+Charitable Reuse Australia has provided evidence to show that the waste levy has a perverse effect on charity shops, and that taxing charity shops will cause an increase in landfill, not a reduction.
 It will also regress any transition to a Circular Economy by reducing reuse, which is a higher order intervention at the top of the Waste Hierarchy.
 Alternatively, if charities have to find the cost savings to pay the Victorian Government tax, it will mean Victorians in need will suffer.
 Their $1.5 million tax equates to 428,571 meals that cannot be provided by charities to Victorians who will go hungry, at a time when calls for help are increasing as more Victorians struggle with rent stress, electricity bills and rising costs of living.

-Despite all this, DEECA (formerly DELWP) has not provided any evidence, justification or even information to justify their position, and following five years of patient representations, Charitable Recycling Australia has drafted an Open Letter to Ingrid Stitt, Minister for Environment, urging her to intervene to avert a catastrophe for charities, just like her predecessor Minister D’Ambrosio did in 2021 the last time DEECA tried to penalise charities.
+Despite all this, DEECA (formerly DELWP) has not provided any evidence, justification or even information to justify their position, and following five years of patient representations, Charitable Reuse Australia has drafted an Open Letter to Ingrid Stitt, Minister for Environment, urging her to intervene to avert a catastrophe for charities, just like her predecessor Minister D’Ambrosio did in 2021 the last time DEECA tried to penalise charities.

 Victorian Landfill Levy Relief Program 2020-23